Will it ever work?

 The biggest remaining problem is that the watch loses its connection to the phone very easily.
 Bluetooth range seems to be a couple of meters at most.
 About half of our other smartwatches.
 So even if you have some notifications that work, you will miss some of them because the watch will lose its connection if you move a bit too far from your phone, and it will not automatically reconnect when you move back in range.
 You will need to open the app and wait for the watch to connect again.
 About a dozen times per day we have to open the app to get notifications to work again.
 We got reports from readers that the iOS app is more reliable and automatically reconnects by itself when the connection was lost.

 We reached out to a company called MMT (Manufacture Modules Technologies) who manufactures the module, firmware, and app.
 They acknowledged the problems and told us that they are working on updates that will be released in the coming weeks, and that will fix the issues and will provide support for more apps.
+This was many months ago, and the real issues are still not solved, however.

 Some good things to finish